-A dangerous workplace can lead to serious injuries and debilitating illness, including many dangerous diseases.
+A dangerous workplace can lead to serious injuries and debilitating illnesses, including (serious and life-threatening diseases) many dangerous diseases.
 When an employer does not provide a workplace that is safe and healthy, it can cause several different health problems for its employees.
-Our dangerous workplace attorneys at Burg Simpson will work with your employer to protect your rights for a safe and healthy workplace.
-We will also help you recover from any injuries or diseases that you’ve suffered as a result of working at a dangerous workplace.
+Our dangerous workplace injury attorneys at Burg Simpson will work with your employer to protect your rights for a safe and healthy workplace.
+Our Denver personal injury law firm will also help you recover from any injuries or diseases that you have suffered as a result of working at a dangerous workplace.

 Toxic workplace exposures can stem from the use of any number of products such as asbestos, silica, welding rods, or other potentially harmful substances.
+Utilize a workplace accident lawyer who has the expertise and knows the ins and outs of your situation.
+We have over 4 decades of experience handling these types of cases and fighting for the rights of our clients.
 In Colorado, workers’ compensation generally provides the “exclusive remedy” for diseases developed because of workplace exposures.
 That means if the employer has workers’ compensation insurance, the employee is able to receive compensation benefits and cannot sue the employer.
 However, the individual might have a product liability or toxic tort claim because of toxic exposure in the workplace.

 If you have suffered an injury as the result of an unsafe workplace, please call us today for a free consultation.
-The Colorado personal injury attorneys at Burg Simpson are here and ready to help you through this tough time.
-Our experienced workplace attorneys have worked with employees who have been harmed because they spend their days in toxic workplace environments.
+Our Denver workplace injury attorneys at Burg Simpson are here and ready to help you through this difficult time.
+Our experienced lawyers specializing in workplace accidents have worked with employees who have been harmed because they spend their days in toxic environments.
 We have worked with victims suffering from: